 Toyota Corolla Altis

 Easily one of the most popular choices for the everyman, it’s not hard to see why many of these are still running around even after the ten year mark.
 Simply put, the Corolla Altis is the hallmark of reliability, with its simple engineering and sheer ease of use making it the favourite of many.
 Its reputation has been built up over many generations, to the point that ‘Toyota Corolla’ is now effectively a buzzword for bombproof dependability.
 At the end of the day, if you want a car that will run on and on without problems for years to come, there’s few better choices than the Toyota Corolla Altis.
+It's also one of the cheapest on the road when it comes to car insurance.
 Find out more about the Toyota Corolla Altis.

 In much the same way as its bigger sibling, the Vios offers the same qualities as the Corolla, just wrapped up in a slightly smaller package.
 Another fine example of no-frills, no-fuss engineering, the Vios is a Thai-built compact sedan that is designed to last basically forever.
 If you travel to our neighbouring countries, you’ll see many Vios sedans serving as workhorses, either as an affordable family car, or as hardworking taxis that pile on miles of service.
 In Singapore, where there is better accessibility to high quality workshops, a Vios is virtually guaranteed to function for decades given the right maintenance.
 Find out more about the Toyota Vios.